01 June 1992

 Hot Springs National Park

-In 1992, I interviewed for two jobs with Heifer Project International.
-I visited Hot Springs National Park and Lake Ouachita State Park with one of the other interviewees while I was in Arkansas.
+In 1992, I interviewed for two positions with Heifer Project International.
+When I was in Arkansas for the interview, I visited Hot Springs National Park and Lake Ouachita State Park with one of the other interviewees.

 Oldest federally protected area